 How to Become a Financial Advisor

-To fill their ranks of financial advisors, the major Wall Street firms used to run extensive financial advisor training programs, mainly for recent college graduates, but many of these programs have been dismantled to save costs.
+To fill their ranks of financial advisors, the major Wall Street firms at one time would run extensive financial advisor training programs.
+These programs were mainly for recent college graduates.
+However, many of these programs have been dismantled to save costs.
 Entering the field thus is becoming more difficult.
 Instead, firms increasingly rely on recruiting experienced financial advisors from competitors.

 Becoming a Financial Advisor